To enjoy the full Mail & Guardian online experience: please upgrade your browser

 A spokesperson for Japan’s ministry of foreign affairs confirmed that it would raise the issue: “We feel there should be a code of conduct for investment in farmland that will be a win-win situation for both producing and consuming countries,” he said.

 Olivier De Schutter, special envoy for food at the UN Office of the High Commissioner for Human Rights, said: “[The trend] is accelerating quickly.
-All countries observe each other and when one sees others buying land it does the same.”

 The UN’s food and agricultural organisation and other analysts estimate that nearly 20m hectares of farmland—an area roughly half the size of all arable land in Europe—has been sold or has been negotiated for sale or lease in the last six months.